Akshaya-Biju/ML-lab/README.md

-This repository comprises of machine learning lab experiments for academic purposes.
+This repository comprises of machine learning lab experiments for academic purpose.